jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

     High-level visualization of RAM as a table.
 The left column contains each memory location's unique memory address, while the right column represents the data stored at the specific memory address.
-Here, the memory addresses are binary numbers and the data are represented as characters.
+Here, the memory addresses are four bit binary numbers and the data are represented as characters.
 The use of characters ``a`` through ``p`` in this figures is arbitrary and not meaningful.

 * The above figure provides a high-level visualization of RAM
-* In this figure, there are a total of 16 unique memory locations
+* In this figure, there are 16 unique memory locations, each identifiable with a four bit binary number

-* Each memory location contains some data, which is represented here as some character
+* Each memory address contains some data, represented here as some character

-warning though, can be confusing as both are bits

-1GB meaning
-    ability to address 1,000,000,000 unique bytes
-    really, it's 1,073,741,824 though, as it's multiples of 2 Metric prefixes are used for ease
-    Sometimes MiB/GiB
-    Explain why (think of address space)
+* If one, for example, asked what is stored at memory address 3 (``0011``), the answer would be ``d``
+* However, like the memory address, the data being stored is some pattern of ``0``\s and ``1``\s